-Anything under 160 is acceptable but at 160 you're really working too hard to sustain (no showtime ).
+Anything under 160 is acceptable but at 160 you're really working too hard to sustain (no !!
+BAN ME NOW FOR SWEARING !! ).

 The big problem is that HR isn't a useful measure for the 'am I about to die' question - what we need to be measuring is blood pressure and he did muse for a moment or two about the usefulness of carrying a blood pressure monitor on your bike.

 Apparently cycling is one of the five or six exercises recommended for us more mature gentlemen.